benpipkorn/terrier_assignment/README.md

 ## Build Instructions

-Ensure you have the above dependencies installed.
+Ensure you have the above dependencies installed. ```rbenv``` comes with csv installed, so if you run this with rbenv, you may receive a warning saying that there are multiple copies of csv functions installed.

 The commands to setup and run the application are:

 ```
 cd ./scheduling_assignment